Hackbrett3X/forejs/README.md

   file: fs.readFile.inject.args("some/file", "utf-8"),
   // in auto mode, dependencies are also injected
   modified: modify.inject.args(ref("file")),
-  // it is possible to write those as array:
+  // it is possible to write these as array:
   customized: ["modified", modified => {
     // customize file
   }],